 IMPACT ACOUSTIC OPENS DOORS

 On 22.
 August we invited selected clients to our newly occupied facilities in Lucerne in the Swiss Alps.
 We offered an insight to our Design-Studio and production capabilities, accompanied with live performance and good wine.
-We are looking forward to our official very soon where we offer a training on room acoustics with Andreas Aretz and introduce our new colour range of 31 colours along with an outlook of how we will rock the acoustic market with new Product Releases in 2020!
+We are looking forward to our official opening very soon where we offer a training on room acoustics and introduce our new ARCHISONIC® 25 colour range and 8 colour families along with an outlook of how we will rock the acoustic market with new product releases in 2020!

 TRASH HERO WORLD

-With the unique expertise in the field of computational design and digital fabrication our team transformed the design concept of of Studio AGLO Architects into reality.
-The smooth wave ceiling refers to the nearby lake.
+With the unique expertise in the field of computational-aided design and digital fabrication, our team transformed the design concept of of Studio AGLO Architects into reality.
+The smooth wave ceiling that runs across the entire office refers to the nearby lake of Zug.

 Bosch is now relying on the acoustic elements from IMPACT ACOUSTIC® for flexible use as acoustic ceiling elements, acoustic luminaries, acoustic wall cladding and decorative room dividers.
 In the last project in Athens we were able to recycle a total of more than 27’000 PET bottles.